EU Funding & Tenders Portal

 Register a security key / trusted platform

-As a third possibility, you can register a security key or trusted platform.
+You can register a security key or trusted platform.

 The security key is a USB key that you insert in the pc and that will act a second factor.
 There are different options on the market and the only prerequisite is that the security key needs to be compliant with the FIDO2 authentication standard (consult the manufacturer / product specifications before purchasing).

-To use this option, you will need to have configured the biometric access or Pin code access in your pc first.
+To use this last option, you will need to have configured the biometric access or Pin code access in your pc first.
 When registering the trusted platform, EU Login will detect the TPM and ask you to use it as trusted platform.

 Access you EU Login account.